 Yes, Medicare Part B and your Medigap plan will cover nutrition counseling, referred to as Medical Nutrition Therapy (MNT).
 This is offered for diabetes customers.
-It is usually limited to three hours the first year and two hours the second year with proper physician diagnosis.
-Medicare Advantage plans will probably require prior approval for this type of therapy if your plan covered the MNT.
+It is usually limited to a few hours the first year and a few more the second year, provided a proper physician diagnosis is made.

 Yes, Medicare Part B can cover nutrition counseling (Medical Nutrition Therapy, MNT) if you have diabetes, kidney disease, or have had a kidney transplant within the past 36 months.
 This service is considered a preventive benefit and is often covered at 100% as long as you use a provider who accepts Medicare assignment.